 Edited by Marianela Medrano and Juleyka Lantigua-Williams

-This fall, NVCC’s Confluencia reading series celebrates five years of gathering writers to share their work.
+In 2013, NVCC’s Confluencia reading series celebrated five years of gathering writers to share their work.
 Dozens of poets, playwrights, authors, and performance artists contributed to a first-ever commemorative collection of poetry, prose, and other selections from those who shared their gifts at one of the signature evenings.
 The collection, titled Confluencia in the Valley: The First Five Years of Converging with Words, was edited by founder/organizer Marianela Medrano and Assistant Professor of English Juleyka Lantigua-Williams.
 Confluencia is Spanish for “confluence”—the merging of elements, forms, movements, or people.
 Copies are available for sale at the college bookstore, with proceeds benefitting the Foundation for Student Emergencies Fund and scholarships in the Humanities.

 “This publication was designed to celebrate this significant achievement and to signify that the humanities are alive and doing well at Naugatuck Valley Community College.
 Whenever I have a chance to discuss my understanding of what the humanities mean to community college students, I reflect on the need—even as we teach necessary and utilitarian careers—to cultivate the arts and letters as a means of transforming lives by strengthening the human spirit.
 The selections included in this collection speak of falling and standing up, drifting, reaching back and moving forward with strength, precision and beauty.
 What a meaningful gathering of words this is!” – From the introduction by NVCC President Daisy Cocco De Filippis, Ph.D.